 Encourage subawardees, the SAC, working groups, and other partners to publish their research in peer-reviewed journals.

-Any data that is developed from the Research Plan will be made publicly available through NBEP’s Figshare, data hub, or a partner’s website.
+Any data that is developed from the Research Plan will be made publicly available through NBEP’s Figshare, data hub, or a partner’s websites.

 Timeline for Implementation